glic3rinu/passlib/docs/lib/passlib.context-options.rst

     Sets the default number of rounds to use when generating new hashes (via :meth:`CryptContext.encrypt`).

-    If not set, this will use max rounds hash option (see below), or fall back to the algorithm-specified default.
+    If not set, this will use an algorithm-specific default.
     For hashes which do not support a rounds parameter, this option is ignored.

 :samp:`{hash}__vary_rounds`

-    if specified along with :samp:`{hash}__default_rounds`,
+    If specified along with :samp:`{hash}__default_rounds`,
     this will cause each new hash created by :meth:`CryptContext.encrypt` to have a rounds value random chosen from the range :samp:`{default_rounds} +/- {vary_rounds}`.

-    this may be specified as an integer value, or as a string containing an integer with a percent suffix (eg: ``"10%"``). if specified as a percent, the amount varied will be calculated as a percentage of the :samp:`{default_rounds}` value.
+    This may be specified as an integer value, or as a string containing an integer with a percent suffix (eg: ``"10%"``). if specified as a percent, the amount varied will be calculated as a percentage of the :samp:`{default_rounds}` value.

-    The default passlib policy sets this to ``"10%"``.
+    The default Passlib policy sets this to ``"10%"``.

     .. note::